Install or Uninstall the Power Pivot for SharePoint Add-in (SharePoint 2013)

 The add-in is not required for SharePoint 2010 deployments.

 The add-in is not required on a single server deployment that includes SharePoint 2013 and Analysis Services in SharePoint mode.
 The components installed by the add-in are included when you install an Analysis Services server in SharePoint mode.
-For diagrams of example deployments with the add-in, see Install SQL Server BI Features with SharePoint 2013
+For diagrams of example deployments with the add-in, see Deployment Topologies for SQL Server BI Features in SharePoint

 In this topic: